-uint32_t user_id;

-uint32_t username_size;

 uint32_t comment_size;

-char *username;

 char *comment;

 };

 Additional Considerations

 Concurrent Writing Processes

 To prevent multiple concurrent writes (or writing processes), we will include a flag in the onion header which "locks" the file once it is opened write-only.
 If this is set, attempts to open the file for writing should fail.
 Provisions will be made for error-recovery, such that a crash with the write-lock set will not corrupt or permanently lock the file.